 Net weight is crucial to understand when shipping products — especially when shipping freight or shipping internationally.
 Weight plays a critical role in a carrier’s pricing, and different carriers may rely on different measurement methods (including net weight, gross weight, and tare weight) to calculate how much it costs to ship a package.

-Order fulfillment refers to the complete process of getting an order to a customer, from the moment a sale takes place all the way to the moment that order is placed on the customer’s doorstep.
+Order fulfilment refers to the complete process of getting an order to a customer, from the moment a sale takes place all the way to the moment that order is placed on the customer’s doorstep.

-Further reading on order fulfillment
+Further reading on order fulfilment

-- What is Order Fulfillment?
+- What is Order Fulfilment?

-- Order Fulfillment Software
+- Order Fulfilment Software

-- Guide to Retail Order Fulfillment
+- Guide to Retail Order Fulfilment

-- Ecommerce Fulfillment Services
+- Ecommerce Fulfilment Services

 A packing slip is a document that includes the complete list of items included in a package, and include SKU numbers, weights, dimensions, and the number of units in the order.